jcm93/swiftArrays/README.md

 # crappyTunes

-The five-fold performance difference between sorting arrays of structs and classes in Swift.
+The five-fold performance difference between sorting arrays of structs versus classes in Swift.